SHËL - Skincare Routine Builder

 Maintaining an effective skincare routine while avoiding hazardous ingredients can be challenging.
 Shël enables users to build skincare routines, check ingredients, read reviews, and connect with other product users to make clear and radiant skin as accessible as possible.

 This was a three-person group project.
 My partners Parinaz Kassemi and Rachel Purtell.
 Believe it or not, the idea to do an app focused on women’s beauty products was mostly their idea.
-At the time I felt like I just needed a break from travel apps.
 I definitely learned a lot about skincare while doing this project.

 Problem